 DPP SSs communicate over a single subchannel or a paired or unpaired DPP sub-channel group.
 When two distinct bands are used, the higher frequency band will be referred to as the “high band” and the lower frequency band will be referred to as the “low band”.

-When two distinct bands are available, an optional DPP frequency diversity mode may be implemented.
-In this mode, TX diversity or RX diversity or both can be used.
+When more than one bands are available, an optional DPP frequency diversity (<insert ref here>) mode may be implemented.

 A DPP link operates in Half Duplex (HD) mode with no strict framing, using a CSMA/CA access mechanism.
 A DPP SS shall only transmit when needed.
 The CSMA/CA mechanism is used to resolve contention between the two DPP SSs of the DPP link and resolve possible contention with DPP SSs of other in-range DPP links.